kyverno/kyverno/charts/kyverno/README.md

 ## TLS Configuration

-If `createSelfSignedCert` is `true`, Helm will take care of the steps of creating an external self-signed certificate described in option 2 of the [installation documentation](https://kyverno.io/docs/installation/#option-2-use-your-own-ca-signed-certificate)
+If `admissionController.createSelfSignedCert` is `true`, Helm will take care of the steps of creating an external self-signed certificate described in option 2 of the [installation documentation](https://kyverno.io/docs/installation/#option-2-use-your-own-ca-signed-certificate)

-If `createSelfSignedCert` is `false`, Kyverno will generate a self-signed CA and a certificate, or you can provide your own TLS CA and signed-key pair and create the secret yourself as described in the [documentation](https://kyverno.io/docs/installation/#customize-the-installation-of-kyverno).
+If `admissionController.createSelfSignedCert` is `false`, Kyverno will generate a self-signed CA and a certificate, or you can provide your own TLS CA and signed-key pair and create the secret yourself as described in the [documentation](https://kyverno.io/docs/installation/#customize-the-installation-of-kyverno).

 ## Default resource filters